 Compressed gases are used in many stages in the brewing process.
 Brewers must monitor gases used to ensure proper gas purity that is contamination-free.
-This procedure is essential to help ensure the quality and safety of beer.
+Compressed air testing for lines in beer production is the best way to ensure safety and quality.
 Gaseous contaminants can be found in compressed air and gases that enter through ambient air or within the compressor itself.
 ISO 8573-6 considers the following as gaseous contaminants to measure:

 - Carbon monoxide